fieldtrip/website/faq/what_is_the_relation_between_events_such_as_triggers_and_trials.md

 So for the trial event, the first sample of the trial is at (1-1-300)/1000 = -0.3 s = -300 ms and if you construct a time axis, the first sample in that time axis has a time of -300 ms. The time of that sample is relative to whatever caused that trial.

 You can also define trials based on the trigger event.
 If we don't define a baseline period, then the 1st sample of the time-axis based on the trigger event is at (1-1-0)/1000 = 0 s = 0 ms. Relative to the trigger, the trigger happens at time zero.
-If we include a baseline of 300 samples, the first sample in the baseline corresponds to the first sample of therecording.
+If we include a baseline of 300 samples, the first sample in the baseline corresponds to the first sample of the recording.
 That first sample is then at time t = -300 ms.

 In this example (the Subject01.ds dataset used in the tutorials), the events in the data are represented twice.
 The individual triggers are represented in a trigger channel and in the "backpanel trigger" event, but the triggers also caused the file to be written to disk in epochs.
 These epochs are represented as the "trial" events.